yunishi3/3D-FCR-alphaGAN/README.md

 The latent space walkthrough gives smooth transitions between scenes.

 ### Interpretation of latent space
 The charts below are the 2D represented mapping by SVD of 200 encoded samples.
-Gray scale gradations are followed to 1D embedding by SVD of centroid coordinates of each scenes.
+Gray scale gradations are followed to 1D embedding by SVD of centroid coordinates of each scene.
 Left is fully convolution, right is standard 1D latent vector of 1200 dimension.
 <img src="https://github.com/yunishi3/3D-FCR-alphaGAN/blob/master/Images/latent_space_visualization.png" width="800">
+The chart of fully convolution follows 1d embedding of centroid coordinates from lower right to upper left.
 This means fully convolution enables the latent space to be related to spatial contexts compared to standard VAE.

 The figures below describe the effects of individual spatial dimensions composed of 5x3x5 as the latent space.
 The normal distribution noises were given on the individual dimension, and the level of change from original scene is represented by red colors.
 <img src="https://github.com/yunishi3/3D-FCR-alphaGAN/blob/master/Images/noise_visualization.png">